HD650/BilibiliSpider/README.md

 Some pages need login(the other way, cookies), but sending cookies require more codes and bandwidth.
 I'm considering temporarily store all these pages and crawl them later.
 Now, spiders can't update video data in redis since the dupefilter stops them to crawl the pages they have seen before.
 Had test a long term crawling but when crawling finished, we didn't go through all pages we want. (only crawled 900000  pages but there were approximate 10000000 pages)
-Error of locall weighted regression is large, maybe we need some non-linear model.
+In some cases, error of locall weighted regression is large, and in some cases, samples are insufficient, maybe we need some kind of non-linear model.
 ## Future ##
 We need some fileds to record the popularities of authors.
 Will add some code to analyse the data we crawled.